townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    activecode
       A unique interpreter environment that allows code to be executed within a web browser.

+   adjacent
+      Two :term:`nodes <node>` of a :term:`tree` or two :term:`vertices <vertex>` of a :term:`graph` are said to be adjacent if they have an :term:`edge` connecting them.
+      If the edge is directed from :math:`a` to :math:`b`, then we say that :math:`a` is adjacent to :math:`b`, and :math:`b` is adjacent from :math:`a`.

+   adjacency list
+      An implementation for a :term:`graph` that uses an (array-based) :term:`list` to represent the :term:`vertices <vertex>` of the graph, and each vertex is in turn represented by a (linked) list of the vertices that are :term:`neighbors <neighbor>`.

+   adjacency matrix
+      An implementation for a :term:`graph` that uses a 2-dimensional array where each row and each column corresponds to a :term:`vertex` in the :term:`graph`.
+A given row and column in the matrix corresponds to an edge from the :term:`vertex` corresponding to the row to the vertex corresponding to the column.

    ADT
       Abbreviation for :term:`abstract data type`.

+   adversary argument
+      A type of :term:`lower bounds proof` for a problem where a (fictional) "adversary" is assumed to control access to an algorithm's input, and which yields information about that input in such a way
+      that will drive the cost for any proposed algorithm to solve the problem as high as possible.
+      So long as the adversary never gives an answer that conflicts with any previous answer, it is permitted to do whatever necessary to make the algorithm require as much cost as possible.

+   address
+      A location in memory.

    aggregate type
       A :term:`data type` whose :term:`members <member>` have subparts.